 In school, Cassandra was way ahead of her class in her studies with exceptionally high intellect and the ability to pick up new skills quickly.
 She was helpful and patient with others, eager to help her classmates learn.
 This soon backfired as some peers mistook her for being a condescending smart-ass.
 This initiated a long chain of bullying which grew increasingly more violent as the years passed.

 Cassandra's attackers always found something new to latch onto to justify hurting her.
 When being a smart-ass wasn't enough, they went after her for looking or acting too much like a boy.
 Lunati would walk her home from school as often as she could, since nobody would dare to hurt Cassandra while she had a friend by her side.
 But Cassandra's attackers would lie in wait for any opportunity to strike her and, when she did have to walk back alone, was more often than not ganged up on.

 As she grew into adolescence, Cassandra began isolating herself.
 Her fear mounted as she spent more and more time alone.
-One day, she could no longer accept the possibility of being attacked again and swore that if anyone were to threaten her from that point onward, they would pay for their actions.
-Sadism swiftly became an outlet for Cassandra's pain.
+One day, she could no longer accept the possibility of being attacked again and swore vengeance against anyone who dared to threaten her.
+Sadism became an outlet for Cassandra's pain.